How to Manage Secret Environment Vars in Xcode and CI

 script as a command to one of the job steps on CI.

-Here is a CircleCI example, but you can do the same thing with any another CI service:
+Here is a CircleCI example, but you can do the same thing on any another CI service:

 version: 2.1